GLYCAM-Web/gems/project_management/kanban_notes/Draft complete Services pipeline using Delegator as the Entity.md

 	- [ ] It should contain management for the prereq lists.
 	- [ ] This includes making a grand linear list of orders of operations.
 		- [ ] For now, this will return a hard-coded list.
+	- [ ] ACTUALLY - the services should already be in order because of "for service in services".
 - [x] Implied servicecs manager returns the AAOP list to the Request Manager
 - [x] The request manager collects all the resulting service requests
 - [x] Request Manager sends them back to the services for a merge of any duplicates.